198808xc/OrganSegRSTN/README.md

 # OrganSegRSTN: an end-to-end coarse-to-fine organ segmentation framework
-version 1.0 - Apr 20 2018 - by Qihang Yu, Yuyin Zhou and Lingxi Xie
+version 2.0 - Jul 31 2018 - by Qihang Yu, Yuyin Zhou and Lingxi Xie

+#### NOTE: v2.0 is a MAJOR update to v1.0, which we:

+(1) slightly changed network architecture (score layers are removed and change to a saliency layer), so that network training is more robust (especially on some tiny targets such as pancreatic cysts);

+(2) carefully optimized codes so that the testing stage becomes much more efficient, especially when you use multiple processes to run different folds or datasets;

+(3) re-implemented two functions "post-processing" and "DSC_computation" in C, which is much faster.

+Note that our pre-trained models are also updated.

 #### **Qihang Yu and Yuyin Zhou are the main contributors to this repository.**